MileHacker Logo

 From Adisumarmo Airport SOC

 • Taxi: Official airport taxis are readily available.
-Confirm the fare before starting your journey, or insist on using the meter.
+Check the cost of the ride before starting your journey, or insist on using the meter.

 • Ride-sharing: Grab and Gojek apps are widely used and offer convenient car and motorbike direct services from the airport.